PHALANGES OF THE HAND ANATOMY

 Phalanges of the Hand - Overview, Preview from the app.
 Download 3D OSTEOLOGY for full 3D control—multiple views, x-ray mode, and unlimited zoom.

 The phalanges of the hand consist of a total of fourteen bones, arranged with three phalanges for each finger and two for the thumb.
 Each phalanx features a distinct structure, comprising a body, a base at the proximal end, and a head at the distal end.
-These bones are essential for the dexterity and flexibility of the fingers and thumb.
+These bones are essential for the dexterity and flexibility of your fingers and thumb.

 PHALANX STRUCTURE